aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOC to PPTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTM format.
+<h2>Why to Convert DOC to PPTM?</h2>

+Converting a DOC file to PPTM format is a common requirement for many Python developers.
+It is necessary to convert a DOC file to PPTM format in order to make it easier to present the content in a more visually appealing way.
+PPTM format is also more suitable for sharing the content with others, as it is more widely accepted than DOC format.

+<h2>How Aspose.Total Helps for DOC to PPTM Conversion?</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process of DOC to PPTM format.
+It is a two-step process.
+Firstly, the DOC file is converted to PDF format using Aspose.Words for Python via .NET API.
+After that, the created PDF is saved as a PPTM format using Aspose.Slides for Python via .NET API.
+This API is easy to use and provides a reliable and efficient way to convert DOC to PPTM format.
+Moreover, it is also cost-effective and can be used to convert multiple files in a single go.

 {{% /blocks/products/pf/feature-page-summary %}}